-Kiwi are very healthy fruit and are often grown as espalier fruit in warmer, viticultural climates.
+Kiwis are very healthy fruit and are often grown as espalier fruit in warmer, wine-producing regions.
 Facade greening with kiwis on older grapevine trellises has been a thing since around 1970.
 Because of their very vigorous growth, kiwi plants need a lot of space and need to be trimmed several times in summer.
 That's why they are most often used on pergolas, which is also the way they are cultivated.
 They are a good choice for very high greening projects, for covered alleys, and similar projects.
-The mini-kiwi, as well as the arctic kiwi, are interesting alternatives for rougher climates.
+The mini-kiwi, as well as the arctic kiwi ('hardy kiwi'), are interesting alternatives for rougher or cooler climates.

 (Latin.: Actinidia chinensis / deliciosa)